 Invite them to have dinner.
 If they say no, don’t push it, but don’t give up on them.

-Don’t engage in “fat chat” if they want to talk about how much weight they’ve gained or if they ask you if they look fat.
+Do not engage in “fat chat” if they want to talk about how much weight they’ve gained or if they ask you if they look fat.
 Just say “I’m not going there.”
 Don’t corroborate with their eating disorder voice.

-Don’t make comments about their body or anyone else’s body or body weight.
+Also don’t make comments about their body or anyone else’s body or body weight.

-Don’t make comments about your own body, your own weight loss or your own eating.
+And don’t make comments about your own body, your own weight loss or your own eating.

 Go in with them to see their therapist or an Eating Disorders Anonymous meeting and learn more about the disorder.

-Don’t neglect yourself or your own needs to take care of your partner.
+Remember not to neglect yourself or your own needs to take care of your partner.
 Consider groups like Coda so that you can focus on yourself and your own needs rather than your partner.
 You need to remember your own self-care when you are living with someone deeply entrenched in an Eating Disorder.